Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Results

-Figure 18 shows the IR image, the AI-generated image, and the VIS image of Typhoon Khanun (2017) at the early stages of eye formation.
-While the eye is unidentifiable in the IR image, we could see a blurry region of low reflectivity at the center of both the AI-generated image and the VIS image, which is the eye of Typhoon Khanun filled with relatively thick cirrus.
+Fig. 16 shows the IR image, the AI-generated image, and the VIS image of Typhoon Rai (2021) at the early stages of eye formation.
+While the eye is nearly unidentifiable in the IR image, we could see a blurry region of low reflectivity at the center of both the AI-generated image and the VIS image, which is the eye of Typhoon Rai filled with relatively thick cirrus.
 The images are from the AHI validation set, so this is a valid representation of model performance.
-Therefore, our model could be applied to nighttime and help the identification of forming eyes when visible images are unavailable.
+Therefore, our model could be applied to nighttime and help the identification of forming eyes when VIS images are unavailable.